matiaspedro97/llm_eval_ops/README.md

 └── setup.cfg          <- Configuration file for formatting and linting tools.
 ```

-## Weight & Biases Integration
+## Weight & Biases and Weave Integration
-This project uses Weight & Biases (W&B) for tracking and visualizing experiments, model performance, and metrics.
+This project uses Weight & Biases (W&B) and Weave for tracking and visualizing experiments, model performance, and metrics.
 W&B provides powerful tools to monitor and compare your model's results in real time.

 You can find the official W&B repository here: [link](https://wandb.ai/matiaspedro97/llm_logical_eval)